jesseduffield/jesseduffield.github.io/_posts/2021-9-15-Gos-Shortcomings-2.md

 }
 ```

 By declaring a `car` variable we're shadowing the `car` type meaning we can't use re-use it to instantiate a second car.
-This sucks.
+I find this annoying.
 Yes, you could just call the instance `myCar` or something, but I don't find this easy to read:

 ```go
 myCar := &car{}